Solomon Islands Celebrates Strong Compliance to Fortification Standards

 The project has been so successful that it has inspired other countries (e.g., Vanuatu) and importers in the region to consider or endorse fortification of rice.
 Though FFI and DFAT’s work in the country came to a close in 2021, efforts to strengthen local capacity and sustainability have ensured that the Solomon Islands’ fortification program will continue to build a smarter, stronger, and healthier future.

-To learn more about key achievements and lessons learned through FFI’s work in the Solomon Islands, read the project’s final report.
+To learn more about key achievements and lessons learned through FFI’s work in the Solomon Islands, see this recap and timeline or read the project’s final report.